noxasch/flutter_app_widget/app_widget/README.md

-# app_widget
+# App Widget

-flutter app widget

-## Getting Started

 Since flutter engine are build on android activity, we cannot directly build the the widget interface using flutter.
 Hence it need to be build using the native way.
-This plugin attempt to exposed as much useful API to flutter to reduce going back and forth to native.
+This plugin attempt to exposed as much useful API and callback to flutter to reduce going back and forth to native.

 ## Plaform Support

 | Android | iOS |